 Options that may be selected for the ACM Integration Profile are listed in Table 6.2-1 ACM Actor Options along with the actors to which they apply.

-Through use of the Disseminate and Report Alert Status Option an ACM Alert Manager, Alert Communicator, and its population of endpoint communication devices can be shared between HL7 v2.6 based Alert Reporter Actors of the PCD ACM Profile and FHIR® DSTU2 based Alert Reporters of the ITI mACM Profile.
+Through use of the Disseminate and Report Alert Status Option, an ACM Alert Manager, Alert Communicator, and its population of endpoint communication devices can be shared between HL7 v2.6 based Alert Reporter Actors of the PCD ACM Profile and FHIR® DSTU2 based Alert Reporters of the ITI mACM Profile.
 An Alert Consumer can make use of this option and it not affect its lack of requirement for support of communication with an Alert Communicator (AC).
-For definitions of ITI mACM actors and transactions and for mapping of FHIR data items to ACM PCD-04 HL7 v2.6 data items refer to the ITI mACM Profile.
+For definitions of ITI mACM actors and transactions, and for mapping of FHIR data items to ACM PCD-04 HL7 v2.6 data items, refer to the ITI mACM Profile.

 Table 6.2-1: ACM Actor Options